allinbits/cosmos-cash/docs/architecture/PROCESS.md

 + `PROPOSED`: an ADR covering a full solution architecture and still in the review - project stakeholders haven't reached an agreed yet.

 + `LAST CALL <date for the last call>`: [optional] clear notify that we are close to accept updates.
-Changing a status to `LAST CALL` means that social consensus (of Cosmos SDK maintainers) has been reached and we still want to give it a time to let the community react or analyze.
+Changing a status to `LAST CALL` means that social consensus (of Cosmos Cash maintainers) has been reached and we still want to give it a time to let the community react or analyze.

 + `ACCEPTED`: ADR which will represent a currently implemented or to be implemented architecture design.